SiriDB/siridb-enodo-hub/readme.md

 2. Setup a .conf file file `python3 main.py --create_config` There will be made a `default.conf` next to the main.py.
 3. Fill in the `default.conf` file
 4. Call `python3 main.py --config=default.conf` to start the hub.
+5. Fill `in settings.endo` file, which you can find in the data folder by the path set in the conf file with key: `enodo_base_save_path`
+6. Restart Hub
+7. You can also setup the config by environment variables.
+These names are identical to those in the default.conf file, except all uppercase.

 ## API's